ibm-cloud-docs/watsonxdata/provisioning-spark.md

 {: #lh-provisioning-serverless}

 For {{site.data.keyword.lakehouse_short}}, it is recommend to use {{site.data.keyword.iae_full_notm}} Spark to achieve below use-cases:
-1. Ingesting large volume of data into {{site.data.keyword.lakehouse_short}} tables.
+1. Ingesting large volumes of data into {{site.data.keyword.lakehouse_short}} tables.
 You can also cleanse and transform data before ingestion.
-2. Table maintenance operation to enhance the {{site.data.keyword.lakehouse_short}} performance of the table
+2. Table maintenance operation to enhance {{site.data.keyword.lakehouse_short}} performance of the table
 3. Complex analytics workload which are difficult to represent as queries.